orezvani/GSOC-Rogas/README.md

 community detection algorithms, due to use of inappropriate fitness metrics.
 In this project, we make sure to avoid such effect in the chosen methods.

+## A new approach for local community detection
+Given a connectivity threshold k, we define a community as a maximal subgraph, in which there is at least k edge-disjoint paths between every pair of vertices.
+We then use a randomized algorithm for the problem.
+In the randomized algorithm, we iteratively pick a random edge and contract that edge, until there is no edge left in the network.
+During random contractions, if the degree of a vertex becomes less than k, we remove that vertex from network.

 ## References
 [1] W. Cui, Y. Xiao, H. Wang, and W. Wang.
 Local search of communities in large graphs.
 In Proc. of SIGMOD'14, pages 991–1002.
 ACM, 2014.